-When the Emergency Operations Center is fully activated the EOC staff includes the Director of 911/Emergency Managment, County Commissioners President, County Administrator, and representatives from the school board, Health Department, Social Services, Law Enforcement, Public Works, County Roads, State Highway Administration, Red Cross, RACES, the United States Coast Guard, National Guard, Fire and EMS providers and many others.
+When the Emergency Operations Center is fully activated the EOC staff includes the Director of 911/Emergency Managment, County Commissioners President, County Administrator, and representatives from the Board of Education, Health Department, Social Services, Law Enforcement, Public Works, County Roads, State Highway Administration, Red Cross, RACES, the United States Coast Guard, National Guard, Fire and EMS providers and many others.

 This office is responsible for coordinating disaster planning for all entities within the county.
 This includes maintaining the Emergency Operations Plan and related Emergency Support Functions which must be reviewed and updated annually.
 The Emergency Operations Plan must comply with standards set fourth by the Maryland Emergency Management Agency and FEMA.

 Somerset County has a population of approximately 26,500.
 It is the responsibility of this office to notify the citizens of impending danger for all types of hazards including hurricane, winter storms, hazardous materials incidents etc. This is done through local TV and radio stations, the Emergency Alert System, Emergency Notification System and the local newspapers.

 The Department of Emergency Services has 3 Emergency Communications vehicles.
 Each is equipped with multiple radio's operating on 800 MHz, VHF and UHF frequencies.

 This 24-foot box trailer is equipped with medical supplies for treating up to 50 people at a mass casualty scene.
 In addition to basic bandages the unit is equipped with cervical collars, backboards and splints for immobilization of patients.
 This unit is regularly deployed around the county near events drawing large crowds of people over multiple days.
 In the event of an incident where the number of patients would rapidly deplete the supplies carried on a normal ambulance supplies could be pulled from this unit.

 Swift Water Rescue Team